Naman7214/Coding-Assistant/readme.md

 # Code Generation Assistant
+# the final AIM is to build the coding agent extension like you Cursor
 The Code Generation Assistant is a powerful AI agent system designed to help with coding tasks.
 It consists of three main components: the Backend, the MCP Server, and the AI Coding Agent, which work together to provide a comprehensive code assistance experience.

 ## System Architecture